-Ok guys, I've moved to a new company and I see they have a single postgresql database here to run opennms.
+Ok guys, I've moved to a new company and I see they have a single PostgreSQL database here to run OpenNMS.

-I'm a mysql person, not familiar AT ALL with postgresql, but I've at least learned how to run psql and postgres -D to get in single user mode.
+I'm a MySQL person, not familiar at all with PostgreSQL, but I've at least learned how to run psql and postgres -D to get in single user mode.

-Anyway, opeenms crashed.
-I got in and tracked it down to postgresql giving this error: WARNING: database "template1" must be vacuumed within 965550 transactions HINT: To avoid a database shutdown, execute a full-database VACUUM in "template1".
+Anyway, OpenNMS crashed.
+I got in and tracked it down to PostgreSQL giving this error:

 It actually started at 1 million and I'm down to 965500 as you can see.
 I've gotten to this point by logging in single user (postgres -D) and running Vacuum full.
 Now I expected this to clean it up, but the results are exactly 55 rows of: